AverageHelper/recorded-finance/SECURITY.md

 ## Reporting a Bug

-Thank you for improving the security of Accountable!
+Thank you for improving the security of Recorded Finance!

-If you discover a security vulnerability in Accountable, please disclose it via [our huntr page](https://huntr.dev/repos/averagehelper/recorded-finance).
+If you discover a security vulnerability in Recorded Finance, please disclose it via [our huntr page](https://huntr.dev/repos/averagehelper/recorded-finance).
 Bounties, CVE assignment, response times, and past reports are all there, or will be there following the first report.

 Report security bugs in third-party modules to the person or team maintaining the module.